Back

 The vast majority of the dollars are in the last two tranches.

-Dollar value of New and Existing Shares ($M)
+Dollar Value of New and Existing Shares ($M)

 Assuming no shares are sold, the following shows the cumulative value of shares granted at each tranche.
 Assuming no share sales it reaches $18.5B by tranche 5.